status-im/hackathon/submissions/README.md

 ## Requirements
-The following tools has been use to developp this project:
+The following tools has been use to develop this project:

 **nodeJS**